fuerdagegen/berlin-neighborhood-clustering/README.md

   - explores correlations and data quality
   - exports the final modeling-ready feature table

-- `02_clustering.ipynb`
+- `02_neighborhood_clustering_analysis.ipynb`
   - performs clustering analysis (K-means, PCA)
   - evaluates cluster quality
   - interprets neighborhood typologies
   - explores user-intent weighting scenarios

-The notebooks remain the primary interface for exploration and interpretation.
+The notebooks remain the primary interface for analysis and interpretation.

 ---

-#### `sql/`
+#### sql/

-Contains SQL scripts executed against PostGIS source tables.
+Contains PostGIS-based feature extraction logic.

 - `create_neighborhood_amenity_counts.sql`
-  Generates raw neighborhood-level amenity counts and structured signals.
+  generates raw neighborhood-level amenity counts

 - `create_neighborhood_proximity_features.sql`
-  Generates centroid-based proximity metrics using nearest-neighbor distance logic.
+  generates centroid-based proximity metrics

 ---

-#### `src/`
+#### src/

 Contains reusable Python modules extracted from the clustering workflow.

-The goal of this folder is to separate stable, reusable logic from notebook experimentation.
+This folder separates stable, reusable logic from notebook-based experimentation.

-Current modules:

 - `clustering.py`
-  Core clustering utilities, including:
-  - K-means evaluation across k values
-  - elbow curve computation
-  - silhouette and quality metrics
-  - cluster interpretation helpers
+  K-means evaluation, clustering diagnostics, and interpretation helpers

 - `weighting.py`
-  Functions for user-intent simulation through feature weighting:
-  - applying group-based feature weights
-  - weight sensitivity analysis
-  - weighted clustering diagnostics
+  feature weighting, sensitivity analysis, and weighted clustering workflows

 - `scoring.py`
-  Preference-based scoring utilities:
-  - ranking clusters based on selected feature subsets
-  - identifying best-matching clusters for user profiles
+  preference-based scoring and cluster ranking

 ---

 Feature engineering logic is intentionally **not** included in `src/`.

-This is because transformations depend on feature-specific semantic decisions, such as:
+Transformations depend on feature-specific semantic decisions, such as:

-- whether a signal should be modeled as raw count
+- raw counts vs normalized features
 - spatial density (`per sq km`)
 - population-normalized density (`per 1,000`)
 - area share
-- or centroid-based proximity (with varying k)
+- centroid-based proximity (with varying k)

-These decisions are currently explored and validated in the notebook rather than abstracted into a generic pipeline.
+These decisions are explored and validated in the notebooks rather than abstracted into a generic pipeline.

-Future iterations may progressively formalize this layer once transformation rules stabilize.
+Future iterations may formalize this layer once transformation rules stabilize.

+---

+## How to reproduce the analysis

+This project relies on internal geospatial source tables (`berlin_source_data`) used for feature generation.

+Since these raw layers are not publicly available, the full SQL pipeline cannot be executed outside the original environment.

+However, the project remains fully reproducible from the feature engineering stage onward.

+This separation reflects a common real-world setup where raw data pipelines are not publicly shareable, but modeling layers remain portable and reproducible.

+To reproduce the analysis:

+1. load the prepared dataset
+   `data/neighborhood_features_exploration.csv`

+2. run the clustering workflow
+   `notebooks/02_neighborhood_clustering_analysis.ipynb`

+This includes:

+- K-means clustering
+- PCA projection
+- cluster evaluation
+- user-intent weighting experiments

+The provided dataset represents the complete modeling input used for all results in this repository.

 ---